Discover Retail Paradise

 277/309 Broadway, Newmarket

-Of the most modern Auckland malls, newly-revamped Newmarket Westfield has to be our best all-rounder and has a bit of everything.
+Of the most modern Auckland malls, the newly revamped Newmarket Westfield has to be our best all-rounder and has a bit of everything.
 There’s a mix of shops from Barkers and Country Road to Dangerfield’s and Forever New, so you can pick up something fashionable at any price point–and indulge in some posh window-shopping even if you’re not planning on maxing out the credit card at the luxe boutiques.